GabiYuri/trabalhos-de-ouro/Project LMECA/README.markdown

 *	Pathological cases:

-        - For collinear points: ☹️ we couldn't make it work
+        - For collinear points: we can generate the mesh with the Bowyer algorithm, not with the flippin edges.
+The Voronoi Diagram still apearing degenerative.

         - For concyclic points: ☹️ we couldn't make it work

         - Not knowing the convex hull: We implemented the Graham scan algorithm to find the convex hull for both flipping edges and Bowyer-Watson algorithms.